 Customers may provide food businesses with chef’s cards which list the foods that they are allergic to.
 These are intended to help caterers to understand exactly which foods their customers need to avoid.
 Businesses taking orders by telephone or via a website, will need to provide allergen information before the order is complete and when the order is delivered.

 In December 2014 the EU Food Information Regulation 1169/2011 replaced the Food Labelling Regulations 1996.

-For advice on food labelling requirements for your business please see the TSI Business Companion and enter 'food labeling' in the search.
+For advice on food labelling or compositional requirements for your business please visit: TSI Business Companion.

 Food Standards Agency - Allergen guidance for food businesses

 Food Standards Agency - Food allergy & intolerance online training

 Business Companion - Food & Drink - A quick guide